 RELATED ARTICLE: 18 Of The Most Beautiful Waterfalls In The World!

 8. Explore the Holyrood House and Holyrood Abbey

 The Palace of Holyrood House is the official residence in Scotland for the Queen.
 The tour gives you an opportunity to explore the Palace of Holyroodhouse, Holyrood Abbey ruins, the palace gardens, historic apartments, state rooms, and Mary Queen of Scots’ haunted chambers.

 No photos are allowed inside the palace but the Holyrood Abbey ruins is a photographers dream with multiple unique photo opportunities!

+This is one of those things not to miss in Edinburgh for sure!
 The 61.1 metre Scott Monument was dedicated as a lasting memorial to Sir Walter Scott, the famous Scottish author who died in 1832.
 There are 287 steps to the top of the monument which offers fantastic panoramic views of Edinburgh.

 The monument has multiple levels between the stairways to pause and catch a glance at the scenery.
 I wouldn’t recommend climbing the monument if you scared of heights or suffer from claustrophobia.
 The spiral staircase near the top gets very narrow, with only one way up and down.

 Have you been to Edinburgh?
 What would you recommend for things not to miss in Edinburgh?
 What is your favorite attraction?

 If you enjoyed this post you can subscribe to our blog here or why not save on Pinterest for later?